 Rental listing sites are used by landlords, property managers, real estate agents, and brokers to market properties and find tenants.
 These websites are a must for finding tenants in this day and age.
-Seventy-two percent of renters use the internet first when searching for an apartment, which goes to show how important it is to have your rental listing widely visible to potential tenants through online media.
+Ninety-three percent of home buyers use the internet first when searching for a home, which goes to show how important it is to have your rental listing widely visible to potential tenants through online media.
 These sites offer rental listing features as well as other helpful tools for pricing your rental and distributing it to multiple sites.

 We reviewed more than a dozen rental listing sites and evaluated each based on the number and variety of rental property listings, ease of use, company reputation, customer reviews, pricing, and more.
 Here are our top picks for sites that can meet the needs of landlords.

 The Best Rental Listing Sites: Fill vacancies faster

 - Best Overall: Realtor.com